marlonrichert/zsh-autocomplete/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Always include minimal, reproducible test case.
+about: Always include a minimal, reproducible test case.
 If I cannot reproduce it, then I cannot fix it!
 title: ''
 labels: 'bug'
 assignees: ''